Estimated reading time: 7 minutes

 We’ve seen a $45,000 per year reduction in income for a client, while an expungement petition was pending in court.
 So the real number could be in the several millions of dollars, depending upon your career path.

 A Defense Attorney can help you get your loved one out of jail, after an arrest, before trial.
-For a more in depth look at that, see our How to Get Out of Jail After Arrest – Tips for Getting Her Out.
+For a more in depth look, see our How to Get Out of Jail After Arrest – Tips for Getting Her Out.

-For felonies, the Sentencing Guidelines determine the presumptive sentence.
-It’s based on the severity level of the offense of conviction, and criminal history score.
-And though the Court can order upwardly or downwardly depart, the presumptive sentence is a good starting point.
+For felonies, the Minnesota Sentencing Guidelines determine the presumptive sentence.
+It’s based on the “severity level” of the offense of conviction, and “criminal history score.”
+And though the Court can order “upwardly or downwardly depart,” the presumptive sentence is a good starting point.

 Then, we also look for any mandatory minimum sentencing statutes.
 They can be severe; and longer than the presumptive guidelines sentence.
-So we must take them into account, early on.
+So we must be aware of them, early on.

 In non-felony, misdemeanor cases, up to one year in jail can be possible in Minnesota state court.